Manikanta-Reddy-Pasala/vote-cicd/README.md

 notes:
 ------

-i have tried to intrgrate directly triggers again not able to proceed further because of some wierd issues. even dev build is pipeline is failing , markus also checked
+friday worked on web hook integration  for existing dev hub project again not able to proceed further because of some wierd issues. even dev build is pipeline is failing , markus also checked

-not able to understand all of it sudden our tasks steps, pipelines..
+not able to fully understand all of our tasks steps, pipelines..

-so i wanted to understand basics before understanding our pipeline deployment setup,so decided to learn all steps on my own from scrach.
+so i wanted to understand basics before understanding our deployment setup,so decided to learn all steps on my own from scrach.

 	1) since i am comfotable with native kubernetes i have created 2 node kubernetes cluster
 	2) installed tekton, triggers